Great

 the Oregon Sesquicentennial as the bearded French Canadian, Etienne

 Lucier.
-Oregon Public Broadcasting produced and will premier
+Oregon Public Broadcasting produced

 LePage portraying "Englishman Thomas Hutchinson, Traveling Thespian" on